This page describes the projects being delivered by the Tasmania Parks and Wildlife Service (PWS):

 Dial Range Reserves Infrastructure Projects February 2025 Update (PDF 557Kb)

-Mt Montgomery loop waking track
+Mt Montgomery loop walking track

 Planning work has started on constructing five new sections of walking track to join existing trails creating a circuit that will allow visitors to walk from Mt Montgomery to Mt Dial.